 In 2014, Brabant was named as ‘European Entrepreneurial Region (EER) of the Year’.
 The jury praised the region for its entrepreneurial leadership and strategies to stimulate future-oriented business.
 In doing so, Brabant makes a significant contribution to economic growth and employment at a regional level.
 The jury was particularly impressed by the support Brabant gives to small and medium-sized enterprises (SMEs) through the ‘Brabant approach’, which brings entrepreneurs, education and government together in close collaboration.

-Please find below an overview of the programme activities taking place during the Reverse Mission 2016 to Brabant.
-Please note that content and times are subject to change.
+Please find below an overview of the programme activities that took place during the Reverse Mission 2016 to Brabant.
 Use the links in every programme element to find more in-depth information.

 Location: High Tech Campus, Eindhoven